sjforman/sjforman.github.io/content/posts/near-miss.md

 Because sarcomas can grow for a while without causing obvious symptoms, many are caught late.
 I was lucky.
 Mine was shallow enough to notice, I was in the habit of annual exams, and I (only barely) thought to mention it.
 I was also extremely fortunate to have family expertise and to be in the care of sarcoma specialists from the beginning.[^sarcoma-specialists]

+(PSA: if you ever notice a mass of any kind, especially if it's unilateral/asymmetrical, and even more especially if it's growing slowly but steadily, *get it checked out immediately*).

 So off I went into Cancer World.
 A diagnostic workup, MRIs and CT scans to check for metastasis, fortunately finding none.[^metastasis] The sarcoma team at City of Hope debated whether I ought to have pre-surgery radiation ("neoadjuvant") or post-surgery ("adjuvant"), and wound up recommending the former.
 I kinda wanted the damn thing gone ASAP, so was somewhat disappointed by this.

 But I did as they proposed, and scheduled my five weeks of radiation at Alta Bates.
 Under the care of the excellent [Dr. Rembert](https://www.hillphysicians.com/doctor/james-lawrence-rembert-md)[^rembert] and a great team, I had a form of radiation therapy called IMRT: intensity-modulated radiation therapy.
 A brilliant innovation.
 Inside the machine, dozens of tungsten leaves, each about a centimeter wide, move independently to shape the radiation beam in real time.
 They do a kind of dance, shaping the beam around the tumor's contours, to maximize the dose to the target while sparing the surrounding tissue.
 My tumor shrank considerably under the influence of the radiation.
 Lucky again, to have such radio-sensitive cancer cells.